ARM-software/psa-api/doc/crypto/overview/functionality.rst

 *   Key encapsulation.
 See :secref:`key-encapsulation`.
 *   Password-authenticated key exchange (PAKE).
 See :secref:`pake`.

-For asymmetric signature, the API provides *single-part* functions.
+For asymmetric signature, the API provides *single-part* functions and *multi-part* operations.

 For asymmetric encryption, the API provides single-part functions.